payloadcms/payload/packages/plugin-stripe/README.md

 - `webhooks`

   Optional.
-An object of Stripe webhook handlers, keyed to the name of the event.
+Either a function to handle all webhooks events, or an object of Stripe webhook handlers, keyed to the name of the event.
 See [webhooks](#webhooks) for more details or for a list of all available webhooks, see [here](https://stripe.com/docs/cli/trigger#trigger-event).

 ### Endpoints